Plyply99/PlyplyOS/README.md

 # PlyplyOS

-Fedora atomic with Niri, Dank Material Shell and supporting apps.
+Fedora atomic with Niri, Hyprland, Dank Material Shell and supporting apps.

 To install: